 When your air conditioning system starts making unusual noises, it’s a key sign that something is wrong.
 You might be hearing bangs, clanks, buzzes, hisses, and shrieks.
 Banging and clunking noises are often linked to loose parts somewhere in the air conditioning system.
 If they’re within the compressor, you’d be looking at a full compressor replacement.

 Buzzing is usually linked to something electrical.
 It could be a bad condenser fan or compressor.
 It can be a problem with ice building up inside the central air conditioning system.
 Squeals are often related to fans.
 The bearings may be shot or need lubrication.
 If you have a very old system that still has an AC condenser belt, it’s time to replace your unit with a modern, energy-efficient model.
 Another concerning noise is hissing.
-This is often linked to refrigerant leaks.
+This is often linked to Same Day Service leaks.
 If you ignore it, you’re straining your system.

 It’s important with any noise to have it professionally assessed.
 It could be an easy fix, but if your system is already older, noises are often the first signs that an air conditioning system is starting to fail.
 Repairs are often a waste of money, but the only way to know for sure is by scheduling an AC expert for a free assessment.